natalieagus/50005-2023/_assignments/pa2_1_intro.md

 ## Test the Starter Code
 The starter code provided to you implements a <span style="color:#f77729;"><b>simple</b></span>, non-secure file transfer protocol.
 We will explain in detail what the protocol is.
 For now, let's just ensure that everything runs normally.
 * Change the current working directory to `source/`
-* Run `ServerWithoutSecurity.py`, then run `ClientWithoutSecurity.py` in two terminal windows
+* Run `python3 ServerWithoutSecurity.py`, then run `python3 ClientWithoutSecurity.py` in two terminal windows
 * You can key in the filename you want to send, e.g `files/image.ppm` from the Client's window, and the server will receive it and store it under `/source/recv_files` directory.
   * Remember that the current working directory of the Client is `source/`
 * You can repeat the above steps multiple times for each file you want to send to the server.
 * If the client would like to close connection to the server, key in `-1`.

-> Some of you might encouter the error `Module cryptography not found`.
-You should know what you need to do by now as a CS student.

 The screenshot below shows how client process can send files to the server process, when both are hosted in the same computer: